 The purpose of reserves is to make high-demand materials readily available to many students within a relatively short time.

-Course reserves are materials faculty have requested be made available to students for reading assignments.
+Course reserves are materials, such as textbooks, made available to students for course reading assignments.
 Items that may be placed on course reserve include the following:

 All library materials, including books, periodicals, and videos.
 If the library does not own an item and it is a necessary part of AHU coursework, collection development will consider purchasing the item.